MorganJBradford/portfolio/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_This website serves as Morgan Bradford's ever expanding portfolio for computer programming, and includes: completed projects, work experience, and hobbies._

 ## Setup/Installation Requirements

-* _Visit the website hosted on GitHub by folliwng this [link](https://morganjbradford.github.io/portfolio/)_
+* _View this content via a website hosted on GitHub by folliwng this [link](https://morganjbradford.github.io/portfolio/)_

 **Altenatively**